10thmdhll/uniform-bot/README.md

 ## Usage

 ### Commands
-- `/uniform @user` - Generates a complete uniform image based on the mentioned user's roles.
+- `/uniform` - Generates a complete uniform image based on the user's roles.

 ### Role-Image Mapping
 Role names must exactly match or map to the entries defined in `rank_templates` dictionary.
 Special handling is included for ranks such as: